Chris Moore

 • Conversion of Barns to Residential Homes in the Forest of Dean.

-• Extensions and Alterations to Grade I, II and II* listed homes in London and the Southwest of England
+• Extensions and Alterations to Grade I, II and II* listed homes in London and the Southwest of England.

 Hobbies